 When cool enough to handle, fill another pastry bag with pastry cream and attach a star-shaped tip.
 Slice the zeppole in half and fill with a ring of pastry cream.
 Place the top half on the cream and then fill the center hole with a little more pastry cream.

 Place an amarena cherry on top of the cream in the center of each doughnut, then dust all of them lightly with powdered sugar.
 Serve hot.

-- Add 1/2 to 1 teaspoon grated lemon zest to the dough as well.
+- Add 1/2 to 1 teaspoon grated lemon zest to the dough as well the pastry cream.

-- You can also bake the zeppole instead of frying them, for a lighter treat.
+- You can bake the zeppole instead of frying them for a lighter treat.
 Bake the zeppole on a parchment paper-lined baking sheet, with plenty of space in between, at 375 F (190 C) for 25 to 30 minutes, or until they are puffy and evenly golden brown.